llvm/llvm-project/libc/docs/dev/printf_behavior.rst

 multiplying/dividing the written-out number by 10^9 to get blocks.
 It's significantly faster than INT_CALC, only about 10x slower than MEGA_TABLE, and is small in binary size.
-Its downside is that it always calculates all of the digits above the decimal point, making it slightly ineffecient for %e calls with large exponents.
+Its downside is that it always calculates all of the digits above the decimal point, making it slightly inefficient for %e calls with large exponents.
 This is the default.
-If this flag is not set, no other flags will change the long double behavior.
+This specialization overrides other flags, so this flag must be set for other flags to effect the long double behavior.

 LIBC_COPT_FLOAT_TO_STR_USE_MEGA_LONG_DOUBLE_TABLE
 -------------------------------------------------